The Danger of Pyometra in your Female Dog

 What if I Decide Not to Treat My Dog?

-Pyometra won’t heal alone.
+Pyometra in dogs won’t heal alone.
 If pus is coming out of your dog, it will eventually stop but then will reoccur in the following weeks or months ahead.
 The toxic effects from the bacteria will spread throughout different organs and will be dangerous for your dog - that’s why immediate treatment is really needed.

 Can My Dog Still Get Pregnant with Pyometra?

 The chances of your dog getting pregnant while having pyometra is very low.
 Pyometra in pregnant dogs is dangerous.
 If she does get pregnant, it is possible for the uterus to rupture, spilling the infection into the abdominal cavity.
-This will also be fatal.
+This can also be fatal.

 Pyometra is very dangerous and must be treated immediately.
 But since treatment will depend on the health condition and symptoms of your dog, it is best to use dog diapers for the mean time if pus is coming out.